BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py CreateSchema -i Complete_Genomes --cpu 15 -o schema_seed --ptf PAO1.trn
 ```

-The above command uses 15 CPU and creates the schema in the schema_seed folder using the trained product folder PAO1.trn that was generated using the reference genome PAO1 (GCF_000006765.1).
-The wgMLST schema was defined with 13588 *loci* based on the 141 complete genomes that created the schema.
-At this point the schema is defined as a set of *loci* each with a single allele.
+The above command uses 15 CPU and creates the scheme in the schema_seed folder using the trained product folder PAO1.trn that was generated using the reference genome PAO1 (GCF_000006765.1).
+The wgMLST scheme generated was defined with 13588 *loci* based on the 141 complete genomes.
+At this point the scheme is defined as a set of candidate *loci*, each containing a single allele.

 Due to the size of the file schema_seed it was not possible to upload it on GitHub, but a link to access the file schema_seed is available at: (https://drive.google.com/open?id=1WpsmbMC0awZ7BH8lazoiv-t56A2xnMIO).